+8. Did the state's Synar survey use a list frame?

+Yes 🗌 No

-8. Did the state's Synar survey use a list frame? ⊠ Yes \square No If Yes , a nswer the following questions about its coverage. a.
-The calendar year of the latest Sampling frame coverage study: N/A b.
-Percent coverage from the latest Sampling frame coverage study: 100% c.
-Was a new study conducted in this reporting period? ⊠Yes □ No If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
-The calendar year of the next coverage study planned: n/a 9.
-Has the ⊠ Yes Synar survey inspection protocol changed from the previous year? protocol (Append be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (ix C).
-If the inspection protocol changed from the previous year, these changes must eted in the protocol submitted.
-If Yes, describe how and when this change was communicated to SAMHSA Individuals aged 17-20 were utilized.
-The change was communicated through monthly CSAT Project Officer calls. b.
-Provide the inspection period: From 10/01/2019 to 09/31/2020 MM/DD/YY MM/DD/YY c.
-Provide the number of youth inspectors used in the current inspection year: 16 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.
+If Yes, answer the following questions about its coverage.

+- a.
+The calendar year of the latest Sampling frame coverage study: N/A - b.
+Percent coverage from the latest Sampling frame coverage study: 100% - c.
+Was a new study conducted in this reporting period?

+If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report.

+d.
+The calendar year of the next coverage study planned: N/A

+9. Has the Synar survey inspection protocol changed from the previous year?

+The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
+If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

+- a.
+If Yes, describe how and when this change was communicated to SAMHSA - b.
+Provide the inspection period: From $\underline{10/01/2020}$ to $\underline{09/30/2021}{MM/DD/YY MM/DD/YY}$ - c.
+Provide the number of youth inspectors used in the current inspection year:

+NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.